notes toward an individualist form of government

 - Party

-- issues these non-binding precepts as open source project
+- publishes non-binding precepts based on natural law as open source project

 - provides forum for networking